 The mission of the program is to equip new generations of pre- and postdoctoral fellows with the skills and vision needed to conceptualize, measure, and test ideas about psychiatric disorders that will advance the field in both incremental and ground-breaking ways.
 To fulfill this mission, we emphasize a framework for investigating the etiology, course, and consequences of mental illness that highlights the dynamic interplay of multiple levels, that is, a person (biology, psychology), in context (family, social network, neighborhood, workplace, society) through time (person and contextual change).

-The Columbia University Psychiatric Epidemiology Training Program routinely reviews applications each spring with a deadline of December 1.
+The Columbia University Psychiatric Epidemiology Training Program routinely reviews applications in February.
 The earliest date for funding is July 1, with a usual start date of September 1.

 Important Notice for Predoctoral Applicants